HEGSRR/HEGSRR.github.io/_posts/2023-09-05-sdss4-workshop.md

   - Sarah Bardin
 ---

-We look forward to hosting a workshop at the virtual [Fourth Spatial Data Science Symposium Workshop](http://sdss2023.spatial-data-science.net/) in September 2023!
+We look forward to hosting a workshop at the virtual [Fourth Spatial Data Science Symposium Workshop](http://sdss2023.spatial-data-science.net/) on September 5, 2023!

+We have launched a preliminary workshop website here: [hegsrr.github.io/Workshop-SDSS-2023](https://hegsrr.github.io/Workshop-SDSS-2023/)

 ## Reproducing and Replicating Spatial Data Science